 Coaching tip: Excavate a positive intention behind an inner obstacle.

-This question needs to be asked very skilfully, with a lot of rapport and using the ILS 3 Critical Skills.
+This question needs to be asked very skilfully, with a lot of rapport (trust building).

 #4: Why does this matter to you?

-Coaching tip: Help people to discover and clarify what is whispering inside of themselves.
+Coaching tip: Help people to discover and clarify meaning.

 This is such a simple question but it is in the top 5 for a reason.
 Finding someone’s why is the key to their inspiration and motivation.
 Don’t make the mistake of thinking that your why will motivate your client.
 Take the time to find their reasons.

 Also, don’t assume that people already know the answer to this question.

 By asking questions like this we help people to discover and clarify what is only whispering inside of themselves.